 Upon his release from the Corps, he returned briefly to Eugene and then made his way to New York City in 1961 to attend the American Academy for Dramatic Art.
 Hardin remained a disinterested student and began hanging around in Greenwich Village, immersing himself in the folk and blues scene and playing folk and blues numbers whenever the opportunity arose.
-The Academy then tossed Hardin out due to his poor attendance record.
+The Academy ultimately tossed Hardin out due to his poor attendance record.
 It was during his time in the Village that he became friends with “Mama Cass” Elliot, John Sebastian and Fred Neil (of “Everybody’s Talkin'” fame).

 Growing impatient with his lack of success in New York, Hardin moved to Boston in 1963 and began playing clubs there.
 Spotted by record producer Erik Jacobsen (of Lovin' Spoonful fame) in a club one night, Hardin was signed to a contract with Columbia Records, recording a number of demos in their New York studio, none of which were released.
 Columbia terminated their agreement after less than a year.
 Tired of the east coast scene, Hardin headed for LA in 1965, where he met his future wife and the inspiration for a number of his songs, Susan Yardley.

 Columbia hadn't known quite what to do with Hardin, but Verve did.
 And so it was that Hardin found himself back in New York—with Susan in tow—recording his first LP for Verve in 1966 called simply "Tim Hardin 1."
 It contained one of his best known songs "Reason To Believe."
 Before his debut album was released, the couple moved back to LA in support of Susan's acting career, and Hardin went back into the studio to record a new batch of songs for his second album "Tim Hardin 2."
 This was the album that should have catapulted him to stardom, as it contained the now well-known song "If I Were a Carpenter."
 But singer Bobby Darin was able to release the song as a single before Hardin could release his own.
-Darin's version went on to peak at the number eight spot for two weeks on October 30th, 1966.
+Darin's version went on to peak at the #8 spot for two weeks on October 30th, 1966.
 Hardin was ultimately dropped by Verve, which was really too bad.
 Hardin was capable of writing beautiful, simple songs, and the critics loved him.
 But his debilitating stage fright and heroin addiction made him unreliable as a performer.
 He often skipped shows or was otherwise incapable of performing when he did show up.
 He didn't tour to promote the second LP, and so missed another huge opportunity.

 In 1969, it was payback time.
-Hardin signed back on with Columbia Records, and in March of that year, he released a single written by Bobby Darin called "Simple Song of Freedom" that entered Billboard's Hot Top 100 chart a few weeks before Woodstock.
+Hardin signed back on with Columbia Records, and in March of that year, he released a single written by Bobby Darin called "Simple Song of Freedom" that entered Billboard's Hot 100 chart a few weeks before Woodstock.

 The timing could not have been more perfect.